- Student Services

 - will be your best resource and some will even monitor and help you with your Spanish-language skills!

-The Housing office always tries to place students according to their preferences, but cannot guarantee these preferences or that students can be hosted with more than one of his/her friends in the same host family.
+The Housing office cannot guarantee students' homestay, location or roommate preferences or that students will be hosted with more than one of his/her friends in the same host family.
 Apply early!
-The sooner you do so, the more families from the Host Family database you will have to choose.
+The sooner you do so, the more families from the Host Family database you will be able to choose.